the1lab/1lab/src/Cat/Allegory/Morphism.lagda.md

   (f ∘ g) † ≤∎
 ```

-The dual of a symmetric morphisms is symmetric.
+The dual of a symmetric morphism is symmetric.

 ```agda
 symmetric-dual : is-symmetric f → is-symmetric (f †)